LokeshYarramallu/C20internProj/README.md

 # C20internProj
 Detection of key objects for helping visually disabled people

-This project uses Roboflow and OpenCV to perform real-time object detection using a webcam.
+This project uses Yolov8 model , trained yolov8 and OpenCV to perform real-time object detection using a webcam.

 Getting Started ,
 To get started with this project, follow these steps: